raframework/raframework/README.md

     // Match the route, and set the resource's action correctly.
     $app->matchUriPattern();

-    // Call the resouce's action.
+    // Call the resource's action.
-    // You should call MatchUriPattern() before this.
+    // You should call matchUriPattern() before this.
     $app->callResourceAction();

     // Send the response to the client.